raintank/statsdaemon/README.md

 but heavily extended)

-features you'll expect:
+Features you expect:
 =======================

 For a given input, this implementation yields the exact same metrics as etsy's statsd (with legacy namespace and deleteGauges enabled), so it can act as a drop-in replacement.

-Supports:
+In terms of types:

 * Timing (with optional percentiles, sampling supported)
 * Counters (sampling supported)
 * Gauges

-No support yet for histograms or sets (barely anyone uses them), but should be easy to add.
+* No histograms or sets yet, but should be easy to add if you want them

 Metrics 2.0